thinkholic/react-radio/README.md

  * items: Array

     The items prop can be an array of strings/objects or mixed.
 If an array of strings, the strings will be used as both value and label.
-If objects, `item.value` will be used as a value, and `item.label` as a string:
+If objects, `item.value` will be used as a value, and `item.label` as a radio label:

     Example:
     ```js
         var items = [
             {label: 'Green', value: 'green'},
-            {label: 'Blueish', value: 'blue'},
+            {label: <b>Blueish</b>, value: 'blue'},
             {value: 'red'} //'red' will be used as both value and label
         ]